bloodstiller/bloodstiller.com/content/Walkthroughs/Sauna-box.md

 ### What did I learn? {#what-did-i-learn}

 1. I should always check for password re-use even between accounts!
+2. It was good to attack this from a privilege escalation point of view from 2 different angles, showing the more recent PrintNightmare as well as the intended route of WinLogon clear-text creds.

 ### What silly mistakes did I make? {#what-silly-mistakes-did-i-make}